The US AI Regulatory Landscape

 Which state has the strictest AI law?

-Colorado’s AI Act and Texas HB 149 are the broadest enacted state AI laws, covering high-risk or prohibited AI uses across multiple sectors.
+Texas HB 149 is among the broadest enacted state AI laws.
+Colorado’s new SB 26-189 (which repealed and replaced the 2024 AI Act) is comparatively light — a transparency and disclosure regime for covered ADMT rather than a reasonable-care duty.
 Illinois BIPA remains the strictest for biometric AI due to its private right of action and significant damages.
 For employment AI, NYC Local Law 144 sets rigorous bias audit requirements.
 California’s ADMT regulations, now in force since January 1, 2026, add a substantial automated decision-making layer on top of CCPA/CPRA.

 Do state AI laws apply to companies headquartered elsewhere?